-A “Musings” flashback whose re-posting has become a Christmas tradition of sorts, mostly because it takes me back to a Christmas when I was a kid, when Bennettsville was a kinder, simpler place.
-Every year I’m more grateful than the last for those long-ago days spent around men of character and dignity and integrity, men like Dr. Red Thompson, men who proved that actions, not words, were what mattered, and ever more rueful that those days of honesty and respect, if only for the sake of kindness alone, seem forever gone.
+A “Musings” flashback that takes me back to the hometown of a kid I used to know, when I was a just a lad and Bennettsville was a kinder, simpler place.
+Every year I’m more grateful than the last for those long-ago days spent around men of character and dignity and integrity, men like Dr. Red Thompson, men who proved that actions, not words, were what REALLY mattered, and ever more rueful that those days of honesty and respect, if only for the sake of kindness alone, seem forever gone.

 Hanging above my bed at my parent’s house, as it has for as long as I can recall, is a framed copy of an old magazine advertisement from some now-unknown publication, probably circa the early seventies.
 The full page ad, which promoted The First National Bank of South Carolina, carries the caption, “This may be Bennettsville, SC to you.
 But to us, it’s Wall Street.”